-Leaders will attend the national Anti-Bullying Summit, July 10-12 in Mobile, AL, hosted by Auburn University's Truman Pierce Institute and the Office of Professional and Continuing Education.
+Leaders will attend the national Anti-Bullying Summit, June 26-27, 2014, in Peachtree City, Georgia, hosted by Auburn University's Truman Pierce Institute and the Office of Professional and Continuing Education.
 (An equitable substitute MUST be approved by the TPI PLU supervisor).
 The Summit schedule, key presenter information, and workshop guidelines can be viewed at www.auburn.edu/antibullying.

 Because all school personnel are responsible for complying with Alabama anti-bullying law and system's bullying policies, ALL faculty and staff (including cafeteria workers, bus drivers, aides, etc) will attend the Orientation meeting.